juanrur/caculator/README.md

 # calculator
-The firt project that did with javascript
+The first project that did with javascript